markhgn/markhgn.github.io/_posts/2011-12-05-black-holes-of-the-web.md

 title: Black holes of the web
 ---

-## Commercial content hubs are the black holes of the web.
+## Commercial publishers are the black holes of the web.

 There are countless examples of this, but here is one a couple of friends highlighted earlier today: